Ugo Mazzucchelli: Old age and re-evaluation

 Although a number sources describe aspects of Mazzucchelli evident divergence from mainstream anarchism during his final years, most appear to be at a loss to explain it.
 One commentator who rises to the challenge is Franco Bertolucci.
 He describes Mazzucchelli's gradual evolution away from the vision of anarchism that he held as a young man and during his middle years.
 Progressively, having himself become the owner of a quarrying concession, Mazzucchelli came to see anarchism as a blend of social doctrine and political action which should without further procrastination create the necessary conditions for a radical transformation of society based on equality and liberty.
 That gave the recipe for a society founded on "libertarian democracy", and an uncompromising abandonment of the revolutionary goal, at least if revolution were to be interpreted as a violent breaking apart of social and economic relationships.
 From this broadly coherent if somewhat homespun personal philosophy of anarchism, Mazzucchelli in his old age extrapolated the need for a clear separation from (and stigmatization of) that section of the movement that rejected his own evolving vision.

-Mazzucchelli never lost his passion for the company of young people, with whom he loved to talk.
-One of them later recalled his powerful endorsement of some words of the philosopher-anarchist Errico Malatesta, which may also illuminate his own attitudes during his final years: "Hatred does not produce love: the world is not renewed by hatred.
-The revolution of hatred will fail completely or else lead to a new oppression".